2016-2017 PROGRAMS – Healthy Fun For All!

 PROGRAM NEWS FOR THE 2016-2017 SEASON-TITCOMB SKI CLUB EDUCATION FOUNDATION

-This coming year the Foundation will be focusing its fundraising efforts to support children in the various learn-to-ski programs at Titcomb.
+The Foundation will be focusing its fundraising efforts to support children in the various learn-to-ski programs at Titcomb.
 These programs enrolled well over 200 children last year in both nordic and alpine classes.
 However, despite lowered costs of membership, skiing and riding may still be out of reach for some families and that is where we hope to help.
-To date, the Nana Webber learn-to-ski classes have had standing scholarships available through the generous funding of the Webber Family.
 This season we will be expanding scholarship offerings to any child, who is eligible for the free or reduced lunch program, to signup for any of our learn-to-ski programs.
 This goes beyond tuition scholarships by including equipment rentals through a partnership with Northern Lights Hearth & Sports.
 The Foundation scholarships offered for the various programs are as follows: